 A Maryland defamation lawyer can help..

-LIBEL AND SLANDER There is no sharp definition as to what words are defamatory.
+There is no sharp definition as to what words are defamatory.
 Some statements may be injurious to some people’s reputations, whereas the same statement may not be injurious to others.
 Whether a statement qualifies as defamation is determined on a case-by-case basis, and must be evaluated according to what the general public or an average reasonable person would understand the statement to mean.

-ELEMENTS OF DEFAMATION The elements for an action of defamation include: a false statement about the plaintiff; publication of the statement to a third party who understands the meaning of the statement; some fault on the part of the defendant such negligence or recklessness as to falsity; and presumed or actual damages suffered by the plaintiff.
+The elements for an action of defamation include: a false statement about the plaintiff; publication of the statement to a third party who understands the meaning of the statement; some fault on the part of the defendant such negligence or recklessness as to falsity; and presumed or actual damages suffered by the plaintiff.

 .
 THE PUBLICATION MUST BE READ AS A WHOLE